dannydabbles/plot_pixie/README.md

 - **Personalized Character Names:** Begin your journey with a unique name.
 - **Class Selection:** Whether you're a rogue, mage, or any other class, set your stage with diverse choices.
-- **Attribute Sliders:** Adjust strength, wisdom, charm, and more to tailor your character's skills.
+- **Attribute Fields:** Adjust strength, wisdom, charm, and more to tailor your character's skills.
 - **Equipment & Gear:** Equip your character with essential items for quests near and far.

 ### How to Use